INFO490/assignments/hw8/hw8.markdown

     rng = np.random.RandomState(490)
     kmeans = KMeans(n_clusters = 6, random_state = rng)

 Note that the number of clusters, `n_clusters`, is a parameter that will vary depending on your dataset; that is, you have to try different numbers and see which number best represents your dataset.
-When doing this, it might be useful to visualize in a 2-D or 3-D plot such as the following:
+When doing this, it might be useful to create a 2-D or 3-D plot such as the following:

 ![kmeans-3d-3](kmean_3d_3.png)

-But in the above plot, the axes are in terms of the PCA components, so it's difficult to interpret this.
+In the above plot, the axes are in terms of the PCA components, so it's difficult to interpret this.
 To convert the axes to something comprehensible, I used what we learned in the previous section, i.e. the first component represents income, the second component represents age, and the third component represents transporation.
 So, I used AGEP, JWMNP, and PINCP columns for the axes.
-Even if we change the axes, we can still use the `kmeans.labels_` array to label because the order of rows do not change.
+Even if we change the axes, we can still use the same `kmeans.labels_` array for the cluster label because the order of rows do not change.
 For example, here's a snippet from my code:

     X_real = np.column_stack((X[:, 0], X[:, 1], X[:, 5])) # AGEP, JWMNP, PINCP columns
 	y = kmeans.label_